rticommunity/rticonnextdds-connector-py/README.md

 This repository is specific to Python, for other languages (python, lua, C) refer to the [main repository of connector.](https://github.com/rticommunity/rticonnextdds-connector)

+We use ctypes to call our native functions; everything is hidden in a nice Python wrapper.
+We tested our Python implementation with both Python 2.7.14 and Python 3.6.3.

 ### Platform support
 We are building our library for a few architectures only.
 Check them out [here](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).
 If you need another architecture, please contact your RTI account manager or sales@rti.com.